Moving House

 In a perfect world, you'd sell your house one day and land the perfect gem the next, then settle both on the same day.
 But we live in the real world where that's not usually the case.
 If you end up buying first, there are two kinds of bridging loans you could go for:

-• Open-ended bridging is where you buy first and intend to sell (but haven't sold yet.)
+This is when you buy first and intend to sell, but haven't sold yet.
 Banks are reluctant to do open-ended bridging finance unless you are in a strong enough financial position to support both mortgages.

-• Closed bridging is where you buy, and before settlement your existing house is sold under unconditional contract but is yet to settle.
+This is when you buy, and before settlement, your existing house is sold under unconditional contract but is yet to settle.
 This is generally easy to finance.

-JB explains what happens to your mortgage when moving in 2 minutes and 5 seconds:
+Moving homes?
+JB explains what happens to your mortgage in just over 2 minutes

 Chat to a mortgage whiz